Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 # Alan Turing

 <!--
+- Fast forward a few decades, and we get to a time when a lot was happening in the world.
+Especially the world of wars...
+- Alan Turing, who I'm sure you already know, was a very influential figure of his time.
-- Let's fast word to Alan Turing.
-He was a mathematician, logician, and computer scientist who played a pivotal role in the development of theoretical computer science and artificial intelligence.
+- He was a mathematician, logician, and computer scientist who played a pivotal role in the development of theoretical computer science and artificial intelligence.
 -->

 ---